 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week’s term: kleptomania
+This week’s term is kleptomania.

 Yes, kleptomania is actually a legitimate psychiatric condition.
-It wasn’t a condition I had anything more than passing familiarity with, but it came up in a conversation with Meg of Why Does bad advice happen to good people? so I wanted to take a closer look.
+It wasn’t a condition I had anything more than passing familiarity with, but it came up in a conversation with a fellow blogger, so I wanted to take a closer look.

-In the Diagnostic and Statistical Manual of Mental Disorders (DSM), kleptomania falls in the category of “disruptive, impulse-control, and conduct disorders”, along with pyromania, conduct disorder, and oppositional defiant disorder.
+In the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), kleptomania falls in the category of “disruptive, impulse-control, and conduct disorders”, along with pyromania, conduct disorder, and oppositional defiant disorder.
 The symptoms include:

 - recurrent failure at resisting impulses to steal items that are neither needed nor taken for their monetary value